openservicemesh/osm/demo/README.md

 ./demo/run-osm-demo.sh
 ```

-### Observability
+### Observability and tracing
+By default:
-By default, Prometheus is deployed by the demo script.
-To turn this off.
-Set the variable `DEPLOY_PROMETHEUS` in your `.env` file to false.
+-  Prometheus is not deployed by the demo script.
+To enable prometheus deployment, set the variable `DEPLOY_PROMETHEUS` in your `.env` file to `true`.
-By default, Grafana is deployed by the demo script.
-To turn this off.
-Set the variable `DEPLOY_GRAFANA` in your `.env` file to false.
+- Grafana is not deployed by the demo script.
+To enable Grafana deployment, set the variable `DEPLOY_GRAFANA` in your `.env` file to `true`.
+- Jaegar is not deployed by the demo script.
+To enable Jaegar deployment, set the variable `DEPLOY_JAEGER` in your `.env` file to `true`.

 ### This script will:
   - compile OSM's control plane (`cmd/osm-controller`), create a separate container image and push it to the workstation's default container registry (See `~/.docker/config.json`)